getmash/wordpress-mash-plugin/readme.txt

 Use the Mash Wordpress Plugin directly to add the Mash wallet to the pages and posts of your choosing.
 Need help, or want to add the code to your them, here’s a [detailed guide for Wordpress](https://guides.getmash.com/wordpress-add-consumer-wallet).

 = Add Floating Boosts to your site or specific pages = Use the Mash Wordpress Plugin directly to add the Mash wallet to the pages and posts of your choosing.
-Need help, or want to add the code to your them, here’s a detailed Wordpress Guide for Boosts](https://guides.getmash.com/wordpress-add-boosts).
+Need help, or want to add the code to your them, here’s a detailed [Wordpress Guide for Boosts](https://guides.getmash.com/wordpress-add-boosts).

 = Embedded HTML Block Capabilities =
 You can monetize anything using embedded HTML.
 More will be available with Blocks and short-codes.
 Reach out if you want to be a beta tester.
 Find out more at [Mash](https://getmash.com), [Guides](https://guides.getmash.com) + [Storybook](https://docs.getmash.com) for overviews and design canvases.

 * Articles & Blog Posts – From a review of your favourite products, to a how-to guide or recipe.
 Hide some content in a section or an entire post.
-* Secret Text Buttons – Let users contribute to get in touch, or find out a secret fact, like your favourite travel destination.
+* Downloads – Share high-quality assets for a fee.
+For cheat sheets, mods, image assets, filter packs and more.
 * Videos – For premium deep-dives, behind the scenes content and more
 * Links – Have a great resource to share but want users to contribute a small bit ask users to contribute for premium links to resources.
-* Downloads – Share high-quality assets for a fee.
-For cheat sheets, mods, image assets, filter packs and more.
 * Donate Buttons – Let them say thanks, but a bit more than the boost.
 * Donations and support from everywhere online.
 Share your lightning address, lightning QR code and Mash Page with your users to support you directly from all your channels, including LinkTree, withKoji, Twitter, Reddit, Instagram, Facebook, Stackoverflow, Github… you name it!